 Athens was part of the Ottoman Empire for almost 400 years, a period that marked its decline.
 The Turkish settlement was established in beautiful Plaka.The urban grid is still the same.
 Although the Ottomans were impressed by the Ancient ruins they did build an entire city within the Acropolis including a mosque inside the Parthenon.
 They did the same with the Agora.
 Of course, when the country gained its independence in the 19th Century, the local authorities destroy all ottoman heritage.
 Luckily, a couple of buildings have survived.
 The most notable ones are the 17th Century Fethiye Mosque, the 18th Century Tzistarakis Mosque and the 17th Century Bathhouse of the Winds.

 Following the country’s independence in the 19th Century two German scholars were appointed to make a new city plan.
-The two main city squares of Syntagma and Omonia were built according to that plan.
+The two main city squares of Syntagma and Omonia are part of that plan.
 The most well-known neoclassical building is the Hellenic Parliament on Syntagma square.
 Three important institutions rise on the road that connects Syntagma and Omonia: the National Library of Greece, the National and Kapodistrian University of Athens, and the National Academy of Athens.
 Other important neoclassical buildings are the Old Parliament House (now the National Historical Museum of Greece), the monumental Zappeion and the National Archaeological Museum.

-Over the second half of the 20th Century Athens grew enormously with endless monotonous buildings springing out like mushrooms.
-But at the beginning of the 20thCentury three new projects designed by world famous architects brought Athens back to the world architecture stage.
-The Athens Olympic Sports Complex was erected for the 2004 Olympic Games.
+Not only is Athens worth visiting due to its outstanding archaeological remains.
+The city never stopped its love affair with fantastic architecture.
+Granted, over the second half of the 20th Century Athens grew enormously with endless monotonous buildings springing out like mushrooms.
+However, at the beginning of the 20thCentury three new projects designed by world famous architects brought Athens back to the world architecture stage.
+The Athens Olympic Sports Complex has hosted the 2004 Olympic Games.
 Santiago Calatrava did a great job revamping the existing complex.
 In 2009 the new Acropolis Museum was built, under the design of Bernard Tschumi.
 The monumental Stavros Niarchos Foundation Cultural Center, home to the National Library and Opera House was designed by Renzo Piano.

 Just like in most European cities, the most important landmarks are in Athens center.
 Aside from the churches from the Byzantine times, there are several other more modern ones.
 The most important one is naturally the Metropolitan Cathedral of Athens but Saint Irene (AgiaIrini) and the Church of Virgin Mary Chrissospliotissa (Panagia Chrissospliotissa) are pretty impressive too.
 On the upper slopes of Plaka, just under the Acropolis do not miss the tiny village of Anafiotika.
 It was built in the 19th Century by the workers from Anafi Island.
 East of Syntagma you’ll find the City’s most beautiful man made park: the National Garden.
 Also, don’t forget to visit the lavish 1stAthens Cemetery in Mets.